From Roger S. Conrad

 They’re right about the dividend.
 What they fail to take into account is the severe capital losses that almost always follow a dividend cut, sometimes as much as 50%.
 That’s adding insult to injury for investors smarting from lost income.
 And it’s why when a company starts showing signs of trouble, it’s always better to get out sooner rather than later.

-I can say we warned readers repeatedly after the cut that business was still bad and worse could be in store.
-And I’m happy to say we saved a lot of people a lot of money, as this company has continued to slide towards Chapter 11 bankruptcy.
+I can say we warned readers repeatedly that business was still bad and worse could be in store.
+And I’m happy to say we saved a lot of people a lot of money, as this company has continued to slide towards Chapter 11 bankruptcy, very likely later this year.

 My “Secret Sauce”